npm/rfcs/accepted/0000-debug-command.md

 but none for debugging in particular.

+- `npx debug` would install [debug](https://npmjs.com/package/debug).
+Though, that package focuses on entering/providing a "debug mode" for scripts that may be run with node but not within a node debugger session.

 ## Unresolved Questions and Bikeshedding

 - Separating `argv` and `script-argv` with extra dashes was proposed for consistency with `npm run`, only.
 When debugging an executable package with script arguments, regularly, then this is more of an annoyance, though.
 Make `debug` a command *without* own arguments and *sensible defaults* instead and rather refer to a `debug` run-script for using `node --inspect-brk` with additional debugger arguments?